Dave Ratcliffe Piano

 August 2023

 I saw West Side Story as a kid in 1961.
 It was out-of-this-world powerful.
 Later at home, I listened to the LP soundtrack a LOT.
 The Prologue was/is especially captivating.
 Above goes to a 9:51 minute film version of the Prologue (with the very end clipped).
 Below is a visual representation of the 6:32 minute original August 1960 soundtrack recording.
 The transition beginning at 4:32 turns up the heat.
-The zylophone phrase begins at 4:34.
-See how many different zylophones you can detect that begin riffing off each other starting at 4:44 and running through 5:07.
+The xylophone phrase begins at 4:34.
+See how many different xylophones you can detect that begin riffing off each other starting at 4:44 and running through 5:07.

 July 2023